 What to expect at L’Ecole Maternelle

-Lucas’ day begins at 9am but they like students to get there from 8.50am.
-Many of the children will arrive on a school bus, it is normal for the children, even as young as 3 to get on the bus.
-Due to this, rather than school bags, the majority of children are pulling along children’s suitcases.
+Lucas’ day begins at 9 am, but they like students to get there from 8.50 am.
+Many of the children will arrive on a school bus.
+It is normal for children, even as young as 3, to get on the bus.
+Due to this, most children are pulling along children’s suitcases rather than school bags.

-In the afternoon they have a nap, I’m not sure what time or for how long but Lucas has got back into this habit quite easily seen as he hasn’t napped since being 2.
-Lucas said they pull out camp beds and they all have a blanket over them.
+In the afternoon, they have a nap.
+I’m not sure what time or how long, but Lucas has got back into this habit quite easily, as he hasn’t napped since being 2.
+Lucas said they pull out camp beds and have a blanket over them.
 They can take in a teddy and cushion if they like.

-Lucas’ school day finishes at 4.10pm but he has every Wednesday off.
-When he goes to primary school, he will have Wednesday afternoon off but again, the other school days will be longer.
+Lucas’ school day finishes at 4.10 pm, but he has every Wednesday off.
+When he goes to primary school, he will have Wednesday afternoon off, but the other school days will be longer.

-KhadineDECO has offered one reader the chance to win a dark grey star children’s bib, whether you are like us and need it for school or want it for crafts and baking, use the app below to enter
+KhadineDECO has offered one reader the chance to win a dark grey star children’s bib.
+Whether you are like us and need it for school or for crafts and baking, use the app below to enter.